justintanner/rails-academy/mac/README.md

 6. Paste the public key into the GitHub form and click "Add SSH Key"
 7. Give it a title "1password SSH Key" and click "Add SSH Key"

-Finally, test your SSH key by running the following in Alacritty:
+Test your SSH key by running the following in Alacritty:

 ```bash
 ssh -T git@github.com